qrexpy/ghost/readme.md

 Ghost has 150+ commands and a completely custom built GUI for endless customisation!

 > [!WARNING]
-> Using Ghost <ins>can</ins> result in account termination!
+> Using Ghost is against Discord's TOS and <ins>can</ins> result in account termination!
 To avoid termination, do not use any commands in bigger servers especially ones moderated by Discord staff and do not use any of the abuse commands.
 I do not take any responsibility for the actions that may be caused by using Ghost.
 Please use with caution!

 <!--
 > [!NOTE]